I’m 66 years old and am just now beginning to hit my stride as a potter.

 When I was in my mid-thirties, I founded a ceramic materials company in Nashville, that specialized in developing glazes.
 My plan was to sell the company when I reached retirement age and be a potter in the studio I’d built in my backyard.
 When I was 48, I was approached by a large foreign company that was interested in buying my business.
 The opportunity was there.
 I took it.

-There are three things that have been notable in my career as a potter that I would like to share.
+There are three things that have been significant in my career as a potter that I would like to share with you.

-The first is my permanent display at the CDC in Atlanta.
-This happened early in my career and gave me the belief that I’d made the right decision to become a potter.
+The first is my permanent display at the CDC in Atlanta (press release).
+This happened very early in my career and gave me the confidence that I’d made the right decision to sell the business and become a potter.